 The most powerful ways to leverage emails include:

-But, to dominate email, you need a strong online presence so can convert leads once they engage with your content.
-Fortunately, there's plenty of handy tools and resources available that can help you build and grow a digital brand.
+Email is a beneficial communication channel.
+But, to dominate email, you need a strong online presence to convert leads once they engage with your content.
+Fortunately, there are plenty of handy tools and resources available to help you build and grow a digital brand.

 One of the best ways to engage customers is by personalizing their experience with your business.
-Doing so creates a customer journey that feels tailored to their needs and is designed specifically with them in mind.
-This makes it hard for competitors with a one-size-fits-all approach to win over your most-loyal customers because you've created an experience that's customized based on their preferences.
+Doing so creates a customer journey tailored to their needs and designed specifically with them in mind.
+This makes it hard for competitors with a one-size-fits-all approach to win over your most loyal customers because you've created an experience that's customized based on their preferences.

-Personalized Gifts: These might be a bit more expensive, but it may make sense depending on your customer's lifetime value.
+- Personalized Gifts: These might be a bit more expensive, but depending on your customer's lifetime value, it may make sense.
 The higher their customer lifetime value is, the more money they'll generate for your business over time.
 Buying them a nice gift now will end up paying for itself if you continue to retain them as a customer.